Retzio/Retzio/README.md

 <a id="Top"></a>

-# Weclome!
+# Welcome!
 This is a little about me and a sample of my work.

 <hr>